The Team and Board – Te Kapa me Te Poari

-Rachel has established a strong track record working with organisations on strategic and operational communications, as well as project-based work.
-She has worked in not for profit organisations and business and government agencies as diverse as philanthropy and Search and Rescue.
+Rachel has established a strong track record working with organisations on strategy, advocacy, relationship management, project development and implementation as well as all forms of communications.
+She has worked in not for profit organisations, business and government agencies as diverse as philanthropy and Search and Rescue.
 Rachel has supported, driven and consulted on a wide range of activities.
 She has worked on a number of cross-sector projects and forums aimed at creating collaborative responses to the issues at hand.
-Rachel is most interested in delivering communication leadership that provides clarity and leads to practical outcomes that are fit for purpose and achievable.
+Rachel is most interested in delivering strategic leadership that supports those that are authentically working towards change to achieve practical outcomes that are fit for purpose and sustainable.

 In a previous life, she was a journalist and radio producer working with, amongst others, Kim Hill and Linda Clark, on the National Radio’s Nine to Noon programme.

-Rachel is married to Chris; they have two teenage boys and live a great life in Wellington.
+Rachel is married to Chris; their two boys have flown the nest …mostly… they live a great life in Wellington.